Andreastak86/memory-game/README.md

 # memory-game
-Just a vanilla memory game whit simple html, css and javascript using emoji for icons
+Just a vanilla memory game with simple html, css and javascript using emoji for icons